danielpeterson0530/Orthologous-Groups-Separation/Frequencies/README.md

    INPUT_functional_annotation_GO.tsv = with concatentated annotation files for all species

 and will output:
-   OUTPUT.TSV = with occurances by orthogroup in columns (portal term  total core group-specific(mixed)  acc)
+   OUTPUT.TSV = with occurances by orthogroup in columns (portal term  total core group-specific  acc)

 Enrichment analysis required that the OUTPUT.TSV file be broken up by portal using large_file_split.py